decentration/edgeware-node/Setting-up-monitoring.md

 mmonit validate
 ```

-To start the mmonit dashboard, use `mmonit/bin/mmonit`.
+To start the mmonit dashboard manually, you can use the command `mmonit/bin/mmonit`.
 To stop, use `mmonit/bin/mmonit stop`.

-Go to the node in your browser, e.g `http://monitor.edgewa.re:8080/`.
+Now, go to the node in your browser, e.g `http://monitor.edgewa.re:8080/`.
-Log in with username `admin` and password `swordfish`.
-Change the default
+Log in with username `admin` and password `swordfish` and change the default
-username and passwords.
+username and password.

+You should end up with two users; admin is what you'll use to log in, and the
+other user is what you'll provide to nodes that push data to the monitoring server.

 ## Adding individual nodes